Sourabhpande532/-Project2.iNeuron.ai-Eats/README.md

 properly especially Navbar & buttons

-## This project took around 1 hours to complete.
+## Last but not least it tooks around 1 hours to complete.